GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Related Work

-\myparagraph{Input Attribution Methods.} Input attribution techniques aim to highlight regions of the input image that most influence the model's predictions, often visualized as a saliency map.
-Common strategies include gradient-based methods \citep{deconvnet,salvaraju2017gradcam,sundararajan2017integrated_gradients,fel2021sobol}, which back-propagate gradients to identify influential features, and perturbation-based methods that remove or alter parts of the input to observe resulting changes in model output \citep{meaningful_perturbation,interpretable_fine_grained_expl}.
-However, attribution maps can only provide local explanations for each instance.
-They require user interpretation, introducing subjective biases \citep{borowski2021confirmation_bias}, and may be unreliable as they can mislead end-users by acting as edge detectors \citep{adebayo2017sanity_check_saliency}.
+\textbf{Feature Attribution Methods} highlight regions of the input image that most influence the model's predictions, often visualized as a saliency map.
+Gradient-based approaches \citep{deconvnet,salvaraju2017gradcam,sundararajan2017integrated_gradients,fel2021sobol,wang2024attribution} back-propagate gradients to identify influential features, and perturbation-based methods remove or alter parts of the input to observe resulting changes in model output \citep{meaningful_perturbation,interpretable_fine_grained_expl,bacha2025feature}.
+Though widely used, attribution maps offer only local, instance-level explanations.
+They require user interpretation, introducing subjective biases \citep{borowski2021confirmation_bias}, and can be unreliable, sometimes resembling edge-detectors on CNNs.